johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

     ```typescript
     getCustomers(id: integer): Observable<Customer>
     ```
-7. Now we're on the return trip.
-Read on for more on that sequence.

-Things get more fun on the **return trip**.
-Mainly because Nest is very **observable-aware**.
+Once the `getCustomers` method returns, we start the *return trip*, where things get more interesting.
+This is mainly because Nest is very **observable-aware**.

 ![Nest Response Handling](./assets/transporter-response.gif 'Nest Response Handling')
 <figcaption><a name="Nest Response Handling"></a>Figure 2: Nest Response Handling</figcaption>

-Here, we introduce the role of what I'm informally calling the "Mapper" (there's no such official term or single component inside Nest called a mapper).
-Conceptually, it's the part of the system that handles dealing with Observables.
+In this sequence, I'll introduce the role of what I'm informally calling the "Mapper" (there's no such official term or single component inside Nest called a Mapper).
+Conceptually, it's the part(s) of the system that handle(s) dealing with Observables.

-> In the next article, we'll go through a few use cases for **why observables are so cool AND easy to use**.
+> In the next article, we'll go through a few use cases for **why observables are so cool, such a great fit in this flow, AND how they're really easy to use**.
 I know this diagram doesn't make it seem that way, but hey, we're building our own transporter (my inner [trekky](http://sfi.org/) can't help but giggle over that :smiley:).
-The beauty of it is that once we handle this case properly --xxx-- and Nest will make this easy as we'll see in the next chapter --xx-- everything we might want to do with Observables (and the potential is just, well, enormous) **just works**.
+The beauty of it is that once we handle this case properly &#8212; and Nest will make this easy as we'll see in the next chapter &#8212; everything we might want to do with Observables (and their potential is just, well, *enormous*) **just works**.

 Here's the walk through of the return trip flow:

+1. <u>Our handler</u> (on its own, perhaps, or by getting a return value from a service it calls) return the result.
+In terms of our example, it's returning a list of customers.
+2. Now, if the response is a "plain" value (JavaScript primitive, array or object), there's not much work to be done other than send it back to the broker.
+But, if the response is a Promise or Observable, **Nest steps in and makes this extremely easy** for us to work with.
+That's the job of the **mapper**.
+3. Once the response is prepared from `nestMicroservice`, it's **delivered to the Faye broker** via the broker client library.
+4. The broker takes care of **publishing the response**.
+5. On the `nestHttpApp` side, the broker client library (which has previously registered for the response &#8212; though we haven't coded that part yet), **receives the response message**.
+6. The `ClientProxy` class (again, we haven't built this yet) takes care of **routing and mapping** (if it's dealing with non-Primitive responses).
+7. This routes the response to the <u>originating service</u>, then back to the <u>originating controller</u>.
+8. Finally, the Nest HttpAdapter software again, if needed, **maps responses**.
+For example, if the response is an observable or a promise, it **converts it to an appropriate form** for return over HTTP.

 So what exactly is the issue?

-Things work fine if our handlers return plain objects.
+As you might expect from the above, things work fine if our handlers return plain objects.
 For example, we currently return an object in our `nestMicroservices` `getCustomers()` handler (last line below):

     ```typescript
     // nestMicroservice/src/app.controller.ts